anchor/fleet-magento-docs/docs/faq/autoscaling.md

 increase the number of instances by a percentage at the high watermark.

-Calculation of the CPU thresholds for purposes of comparison against the watermarks are performed over a five minute average, with samples taken once per minute.
+Calculation of the CPU thresholds for purposes of comparison against the watermarks are performed over a fixed period average, with samples taken once per minute.
 This gives some protection against bursty traffic triggering unnecessary scaling, but also means the system cannot quickly respond to sudden traffic spikes without manual intervention.